Stendarpaval/mob-attack-tool/README.md

 You can install this module by pasting this url in the corresponding text field of Foundry's package installer: `https://raw.githubusercontent.com/Stendarpaval/mob-attack-tool/main/module.json`

 ## How to use
 After activating this module, a new button appears in the token controls bar.
-This button is only visible to users with the GM role.
+By default this button is only visible to users with the GM role, but this can be changed in settings.
 To use the Mob Attack tool, make sure you have at least one token selected and exactly one token targeted.

 A dialog window will appear, populated with the weapon options of the selected tokens along with their respective attack bonuses and a checkbox.
 Tick the checkbox of the weapon(s) you want to use for the mob attack.